 Swedish lawmakers honor virus victims; citizens denied entry

-Sweden’s lawmakers have held a memorial service for the more than 5,000 people with COVID-19 who have died in a country that declined the strict lockdown measures widely adopted in Europe
+Sweden’s lawmakers have held a memorial service for the more than 5,000 people with COVID-19 who have died in a country that declined to implement the strict lockdown measures widely adopted in Europe

 “This particular moment is for all of them: those who lost their jobs, their health, their lives,” Riksdag Speaker Andreas Norlen said.
 “We say to all those who now mourn and suffer: You are not alone.”